kivy/kivy/README.md

   everything needed to package your application for iOS and Android.
 Ask him, wait, it's done.
-- [Plyer](http://github.com/kivy/plyer): Library for accessing features of your hardware such as Accelerometer, Camera,
+- [Plyer](http://github.com/kivy/plyer): Library for accessing features of your hardware such as the Accelerometer, Camera etc.
 - [Pyjnius](http://github.com/kivy/pyjnius): Dynamic access to the Java/Android
-  API from Python, easy!
+  API from Python?
+Easy!
 - [Pyobjus](http://github.com/kivy/pyobjus): Dynamic acccess to the
-  Objective-C/iOS API from Python (wip)
+  Objective-C/iOS API from Python (wip).
 - [Python for Android](http://github.com/kivy/python-for-android): Toolchain
   for building and packaging Kivy applications into Android APK's.
 - [Kivy iOS](http://github.com/kivy/kivy-ios): Toolchain for building and packaging Kivy applications into iOS IPA's.
 - [Audiostream](http://github.com/kivy/audiostream): Library for direct access
-  to the Microphone and Speaker, for iOS and Android.
+  to the Microphone and Speaker (for iOS and Android).
 - [Garden](http://github.com/kivy-garden): Explore User's widgets and libraries